Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 If the door to the crypt is opened, read:
 ____
-""This crypt smells of roses.
-The remains atop its marble slab have disintegrated, except for one thighbone.""
+"This crypt smells of roses.
+The remains atop its marble slab have disintegrated, except for one thighbone."
 ____
 If the characters disturb Saint Markovia's remains, add:
 ____
-A ghostly form appears above the dust, so faint that you can barely discern more than part of a face.
+"A ghostly form appears above the dust, so faint that you can barely discern more than part of a face.
 From this apparition comes the faintest of whispers: "The vampire must be destroyed.
 Use me as your weapon."
-With that, it fades away.""
+With that, it fades away."
 ____
 Treasure
 A detect magic spell reveals that the thighbone radiates an aura of evocation magic.
 See appendix C for more information on Saint Markovia's thighbone.